October 22, 2024 | 4 min read

-Expertise in the conference's scientific subjects is necessary to select the most promising abstracts that align with the event's objectives.
+Expertise in the conference's scientific subjects is essential for selecting the most promising abstracts that align with the event's objectives.
 Conference organizers rely on a scientific committee and a chairperson to address this challenge.
-The scientific committee reviews and evaluates abstracts, while the chairperson oversees the process and develops the conference agenda based on accepted abstracts.
+The scientific committee reviews and evaluates abstracts, while the chairperson oversees the process and develops the final conference agenda based on accepted submissions.

-Abstract management software like Eventact streamlines the process by assigning abstracts, facilitating communication, calculating grades, monitoring progress, and enabling easy control for the chairperson and organizers.
+Abstract management software, such as Eventact, streamlines the entire process by automating abstract assignments, facilitating communication, calculating grades, monitoring progress, and providing the chairperson and organizers with easy control.

 The abstract review process typically has three stages: